3amory99/Building-Northwind-DWH-Using-Talend/README.md

 ## Overview

-This project focuses on building a comprehensive data warehouse using Talend for the Northwind database.
-The process is divided into two main parts: the Staging Area and the Data Warehouse.
+Unlock the power of data with our comprehensive Talend project aimed at constructing a robust Data Warehouse (DWH) from the renowned Northwind dataset.
+Divided into two pivotal phases, this project seamlessly integrates data from the Northwind Access Database and the Transactional Database (Northwind) in SQL Server.

 ### Staging Area